Message bounced due to Bulk Sender

 Here are best practices that we recommend to help protect your domain against spam, while ensuring that intended traffic is delivered to your users:

 - Add trusted sender's IP addresses into the Email Whitelist section at the following page:

 An email whitelist is a list of IP addresses that you deem acceptable for sending mail to your domain, and that should not be labeled as spam.
 At this time, this feature is available only in G Suite.
 If you notice that legitimate emails from specific contacts are incorrectly marked spam, you can whitelist the contact's IP address.
 Once you whitelist the IP address, messages originating from this IP will no longer be marked spam.
 Learn more

 - Publish an SPF record that includes Google's information.
 For more information, visit the following site.

 - Ensure that your Inbound Gateway field is properly populated.

 - In your group's settings, change the spam controls setting to allow messages suspected as spam.
 Note that doing so may cause an influx of spammy messages.

-If your domain's MX records point to any other servers besides the Google Hosted servers, please enter the sending IP ranges from these corresponding servers into the Inbound Gateway field.
+If your domain's MX records point to any other servers besides the Google Hosted servers, enter the sending IP ranges from these corresponding servers into the Inbound Gateway field.

 See Bulk Senders Guidelines for more information.